crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 ## Try it Yourself

-I have prepared a javascript playground so you can test the concept.
+I have prepared an online playground so you can test the concept.

-Write the specifications on the left and hit the *play* button.

-I use *javascript's eval* method to evaluate the code.
+Write the specifications on the left and hit the *play* button. *Javascript's eval* method is used to evaluate the code.
 There's an injected `assertEqual` method so you can assert.

 Available models are *GPT-3.5*[^llm7], *Gemini* (requires api-key) and *Llama3.2*.